tiagoteixeiraJob/WordPuzzle/README.md

     - Come up list of words that move from the StartWord to the EndWord.
     - Only one letter can change between any two words.
     - Each intermediate step should be a word from the dictionary file.
-    - Write list of words that move from the StartWord to the EndWord in a new text file.
 ```

 # Example